element-hq/hydrogen-web/doc/FRAGMENTS.md

     in case of a gap fill, we need to return what was changed to the fragment (was it joined with another fragment, what's the new token), and which events were actually added.

+we return entries! fragmentboundaryentry(start or end) or evententry. so looks much like the gaps we had before, but now they are not stored in the timeline store, but based on fragments.

 - where do we translate from fragments to gap entries? and back? in the timeline object? that would make sense, that seems to be the only place we need that translation

+# SortKey

+so, it feels simpler to store fragmentId and eventIndex as fields on the entry instead of an array/arraybuffer in the field sortKey.
+Currently, the tiles code somewhat relies on having sortKeys but nothing too hard to change.

+so, what we could do:
+    - we create EventKey(fragmentId, eventIndex) that has the nextKey methods.
+    - we create a class EventEntry that wraps what is stored in the timeline store.
+This has a reference to the fragmentindex and has an opaque compare method.
+Tiles delegate to this method.
+EventEntry could later on also contain methods like MatrixEvent has in the riot js-sdk, e.g. something to safely dig into the event object.